APAC hires highly skilled instructors to offer the best training possible for participants.

 In addition, Dr. Standerfer has published articles on nonprofit accountability, the changing nature of civil society, and the importance of understanding the role of public discourse in facilitating social justice.

-She is a graduate of the University of Arkansas at Pine Bluff and the University of Arkansas Clinton School of Public Service.
+Regina is a graduate of the University of Arkansas at Pine Bluff and the University of Arkansas Clinton School of Public Service, where she strengthened her expertise in leadership, collaboration, and public service innovation.

-She is a member of the Kids Count Coalition Steering Committee for Arkansas Advocates for Youth and Families, Alpha Kappa Alpha Sorority, Incorporated Alpha Alpha Rho Omega Chapter, and the Leadership Greater Little Rock Alumni Association.
-In her spare time, Regina loves to read and thrift shop.
-She is happily married to her husband, Kevin.
-They have one son, Klay.
+Community engagement is central to Regina’s work.
+She serves on the Kids Count Coalition Steering Committee for Arkansas Advocates for Children and Families, is an active member of Alpha Kappa Alpha Sorority (Alpha Alpha Rho Omega Chapter), and participates in the Leadership Greater Little Rock Alumni Association.

-Hilary Trudell is a facilitator, producer and educator with extensive experience in the fields of public service and the arts.
-She specializes in community engagement, arts education and providing a platform for storytelling and advocacy around themes of social justice.
+Hilary Trudell is a facilitator, producer, and educator with more than 15 years of experience in public service and the arts.
+She specializes in facilitation, community engagement, and creating platforms for storytelling and advocacy around themes of social justice.
+Hilary currently serves as the Executive Director of Just Communities of Arkansas (JCA), where she leads efforts to advance equity, strengthen community partnerships, and support inclusive practices across the state.